evanwill/refine-lessons/advanced_api.md

 The JSON response can then be parsed using the methods demonstrated in *Example 2*.
 Given the small expression window and uniform data, the script above is pragmatically simplified and compressed.
 If Refine is encountering problems, it is better to implement a more complete script with error handling.
-For example, the POST request script could be rewritten:
+For example, the POST request could be rewritten:

 ```
 import urllib2, urllib